sebastianotronto/uniform-bounds/README.md

 # Some uniform bounds for elliptic curves over Q

-This repository contains the [MAGMA](http://magma.maths.usyd.edu.au/magma) cited in the paper *Some uniform bounds for elliptic curves over Q* by Davide Lombardo and Sebastiano Tronto (temporarily available on [arXiv](https://arxiv.org/abs/2106.09950), submitted for publication to the Pacific Journal of Mathematics).
+This repository contains the [MAGMA](http://magma.maths.usyd.edu.au/magma) cited in the paper *Some uniform bounds for elliptic curves over Q* by Davide Lombardo and Sebastiano Tronto (available on [arXiv](https://arxiv.org/abs/2106.09950), submitted for publication to the Pacific Journal of Mathematics).